-Minerals And Vitamins Are Crucial:
+Minerals And Vitamins Are Crucial

 When you embark on your keto diet and breastfeeding journey, it is essential to remember that you will be losing a massive amount of water weight.
 Along with water, electrolytes will also be excreted from the body.

 Adequate Calorie Intake

+Make sure you eat plenty of calories and healthy fats.
 A new mom with a little baby already has so much on her plate, and it is crucial to consume adequate calories to feel energetic.

 Try Moderate Carb Intake

 Cutting down on your carbs to such an extremely low level may seem difficult for many breastfeeding mommies.
 This strict reduction may even cause many to drop the keto diet once and for all.

 If at any point you feel that your milk supply is getting affected, simply increase your carb intake.
 However, it’s important to use healthy sources such as berries, nuts, seeds, and veggies for your carbs.

 Make Water Your Best Friend

-Breastfeeding mommies need to drink lots and lots of water to ensure a sufficient supply of milk.
-When you are on a keto diet, it is a whole new story.
+On top of this, breastfeeding mommies need to drink lots and lots of water to ensure a sufficient supply of milk.
+This means that when you are on a keto diet, it is a whole new story.

 Not only will it help with hydration, but it will also replace your lost electrolytes.
 Ensuring you are hydrated will keep your milk supply adequate and help beat any symptoms of keto flu.
-Not getting enough electrolytes is one of the biggest mistakes I see moms make when trying to follow a keto way of eating while breastfeeding to lose weight.
+If you do not drink plenty of water, your electrolytes may get imbalanced, you can become dehydrated, feel dizzy, and become less active than usual.

-Include Lots Of Veggies And Fiber
+Include Lots Of Veggies and Fiber

 When breastfeeding, whatever you eat, will determine the nutrition that your baby will get.
 This is why it is essential to shift your focus to healthy meal options when on a keto diet.
 Make sure that you get plenty of fiber and veggies in your meals.
 By eating large portions of vegetables, your body will get the necessary antioxidants and phytonutrients.